-The reality is that cyber criminals and digital threats are always there, and they can become even more dangerous when employees are not in the office and not using their devices, regularly checking their email or closely monitoring their online presence.
+The reality is that cyber criminals and digital threats are always there, and they can become even more dangerous when employees are not in the office.
+They may not be using their devices or regularly checking their email, or closely monitoring their online presence.

 The resulting impact can have a significant on an organization’s short-term revenue streams and growth potential.
-According to the 2020 Cost of a Data Breach Report conducted by The Ponemon Institute on behalf of IBM, the global average total cost of a data breach in 2020 has risen to $3.86 million.
+According to the 2020 Cost of a Data Breach Report conducted by The Ponemon Institute on behalf of IBM, the global average total cost of a data breach in 2020 rose to $3.86 million.

-The good news is that businesses can use security awareness training, assessment and best practices to ensure their organization’s cyber security posture is strong year-round – whether employees are at their desks, at home, or on the beach.
+The good news is businesses can use security awareness training and highlighted best practices to ensure their organization’s cyber security posture is strong year-round – whether employees are at their desks, at home, or at the beach.

 4 Steps Everyone Should Take Before Shutting Down for Vacation

-Good security protection starts with a few key steps that everyone in the business should take prior to leaving for vacation.
+Good security protection starts with a few key steps that everyone in the business should take before leaving for vacation.

 - Change your passwords and store them in a secure location, such as a password manager application.
-Do not write them down on paper.
+Never write them down on paper.

-- Store electronic documents on a secure company file sharing server where they can be protected instead of leaving them on your workstation or laptop. doing the latter can make it easier for someone to compromise or steal your data.
-Also, refrain from emailing work documents to your personal email you access on your own device, as the security protocols and settings are likely less stringent than your employer’s.
+- Securely store electronic documents on a protected company file sharing service or drive instead of leaving them on your workstation or laptop.
+Doing the latter can make it easier for someone to compromise or steal your data.
+Also, avoid emailing work documents to your personal email or accessing sensitive information on a non-work device.

 - Shred sensitive paper documents or return them to the office instead of storing them at your vacant home.

 - Enable out-of-office notifications only for internal senders.
-If you need to notify external senders, limit notifications to only to those in your contacts.
-The fewer people who know that you are out of the office, the less likely it is that you will be attacked – whether that is a digital break-in or a physical break-in.
+If you need to notify external senders, limit notifications to only those in your contacts.
+The fewer people who know that you are out of the office, the less likely it is that you will be the target of malicious activity.

 Beware of Idle Devices

-Endpoint computing devices (PCs, laptops, tablets and cell phones) that are left running and idle while their user is on vacation can be problematic.
+Leaving endpoint computing devices (PCs, laptops, tablets, and cell phones) running and idle during vacation can be problematic.

-While an idle device is less susceptible to a phishing attack that requires the user to be reading an email, the good news stops there.
+While an idle device is less susceptible to a phishing attack requiring the user to read an email, the good news stops there.
 That’s because idle devices are still at risk of being compromised due to zero-day exploits or unpatched vulnerabilities.

-Managers play a key role in making sure their business and employees stay safe from digital threats.
+Managers play a crucial role in making sure their businesses and employees stay safe from digital threats.
 They can:

-- Establish a mechanism to ensure the steps become rules that can be applied consistently across the organization.
+- Establish rule application mechanisms to ensure the steps can be applied consistently across all organizational activities and departments.

-- Ask employees to store devices with sensitive information in the office in a secured location, whether in the company’s offices or in their home offices.
+- Ask employees to store devices with sensitive information in a secured location, whether in the company’s offices or in their home offices.

-- Implement security patches to idle devices that are connected to the corporate network but turned off.
+- Implement security patches to idle devices connected to the corporate network but turned off.

 Finally, managers can encourage their employees to truly disconnect while they are out of the office and make the most of an uninterrupted break.
-The less pressured employees feel to take work on vacation, the fewer times they will feel compelled to connect to the company network using an unmanaged device over what could be an unsecure Wi-Fi.
+The less pressured employees feel to take work on vacation, the fewer times they will feel compelled to connect to the company network using an unmanaged device over what may be an unsecured Wi-Fi.

-That said, when working from home or on the road is unavoidable, your employees can leverage the Working From Home Cyber Safely Kit that provides an interactive course and resources for security awareness at home.
+When working from home or on the road is unavoidable, your employees can leverage the Working From Home Kit on the Cyber Security Hub, which includes an interactive course and resources for security awareness at home.